Xofluza: Package Insert / Prescribing Info

 Important Information for the Healthcare Provider

-- Instruct the caregiver or patient that the total prescribed dose of XOFLUZA for oral suspension may require:
+- Instruct the caregiver or patient that the total prescribed dose of XOFLUZA for oral suspension (bottles) may require:

-- less than one bottle (e.g., for pediatric patients 5 years of age and older who weigh less than 20 kg)
+- Less than one bottle (e.g., for pediatric patients 5 years of age and older who weigh less than 20 kg)

-- one bottle (e.g., for adults and adolescents weighing 20 kg to less than 80 kg), or
+- One bottle (e.g., for adults and adolescents weighing 20 kg to less than 80 kg), or

-- two bottles (e.g., for adults and adolescents weighing at least 80 kg).
+- Two bottles (e.g., for adults and adolescents weighing at least 80 kg).

 3. Dosage Forms and Strengths